 The intervention is performed as a part of Proyecto Cilindro, a site-specific curatorial space designed in collaboration with Factoria Italia in Santiago de Chile, which reuses the structure of an abandoned industrial chimney from a former hat factory.

-As the duo explain: "The project is developed within the 30 feet long cylindrical steel container and consists of two overlaid light instances: one that maps the industrial structure, visible from the access of the installation and another that reacts to the presence of people, accompanying them as they walk.
+As the duo explains: "The project is developed within the 30 feet long cylindrical steel container and consists of two overlaid light instances: one that maps the industrial structure, visible from the access of the installation and another that reacts to the presence of people, accompanying them as they walk.

 "The result is a spatial experience, a perceptual exercise that relates our body in motion to the spatial qualities of the place.
 We are spectators, users and shapers of the experience.
 It is a transit between the presence and absence of matter, where the light tells about the skin that contains us."